-With it’s sweet and spicy ingredients, balancing sweet chili Thai sauce with umami flavor adds depth of flavor.
-While this sauce does already have garlic (another umami ingredient) you could add 1-2 tsp soy sauce (or tamari for a gluten free option) that will add additional savory taste.
+With it’s sweet and spicy ingredients, balancing Thai sweet chili sauce with umami flavor adds depth of flavor.
+While this sauce does already have garlic (another umami ingredient) you could add 1-2 teaspoons soy sauce (or tamari for a gluten free option) that will add additional savory taste.

 Simply swap out the type of dried chili flakes used (Chinese or Korean chili flakes are usually very mild) and the amount used.
 Note that the less you use, the less of a gorgeous orange/red color the sauce will be.

-You also might be able neutralize the spice slightly with the addition of extra sweetener (one reader actually added orange marmalade).
+You also might be able neutralize the spice slightly with the addition of extra sweetener.

 I recommend using other milder, sweeter options like white wine vinegar or apple cider vinegar.

-You can add 1-2 tsp ginger puree/paste for more depth of flavor/slight heat or 2-3 tsp fish sauce.
+You can add 1-2 teaspoons grated ginger for more depth of flavor and slight heat or 2-3 teaspoons fish sauce.

-When I say that the food serving options for this sauce are endless, I mean it.
+When I say that the food serving options for this sweet chili sauce are endless, I mean it.
 Here are just a few of the ways I like to enjoy it.

 - As a sauce for cabbage stir fry.